nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

     [    0.713091] ata1.00: 2048 sectors, multi 16: LBA48
     [    0.816634] Run /init as init process
     Hello from init.c!
-    Read 4463823c
+    Read 4463823c a5c37e77
     [    0.818128] sd 0:0:0:0: [sda] Synchronizing SCSI cache
     [    0.819849] reboot: machine restart

-So there we go, less than a second from power-on to running a program and reading from disk, and a trimmed back kernel could probably improve that a bit.
+So there we go, less than a second from power-on to running a program and reading from disk.